HelpBot Assistant

 template: `

-<ejs-dialog id='dialog' #ejDialog header='Dialog' showCloseIcon='true' content='This is a dialog with header'
+<ejs-dialog id='dialog' #ejDialog target="#dialog-container" header='Dialog' [showCloseIcon]='true' content='This is a Dialog with button and primary button'

 })